 - Quantitatively and graphically characterize, describe and assess their process performance.

 - Use and interpret run and statistical control charts for spotting trends or other types of changes to

 - Exploit SPC methodology to assure the effectiveness of day to day operations, project management and improvement methods such as Lean and Six Sigma

-- Participants receive free time-limited versions of software for statistical process control and general statistical analysis.
+- Participants received free time-limited versions of software for conducting measurement system analysis and general statistical analysis

 Who Should Attend